Bekalah/cosmogenesis-learning-engine/README.md

 +```
 +Each experience declares its own `config.json` and can be loaded dynamically at runtime.
 +
-+—
-+
 +## ✦ Cross-Repository Growth
 +The engine can link with other creative realms or data sources.
-Companion projects may live in separate repositories and expose
-+their own modules, datasets, or plugins.
+Companion projects may live in separate repositories and expose their own modules, datasets, or plugins.
 +
 +- Use Git submodules or APIs to register external realms.
 +- Store module descriptors in a registry so the app can discover them at runtime.
 +- See `docs/repo_integration.md` for patterns that keep multi-repo ecosystems cohesive.
++